Pratylenchus alleni: Morphology

-Male and female Root Lesion Nematodes have the same stylet length of about 14µm long with well-developed basal knobs.
+Male and female Root Lesion Nematodes have the same stylet length of about 14 μm long with well-developed basal knobs.
 Body length of adult males and females ranges from .33mm - .44mm.
 Also, they have two annuli, a round spermatheca and this species has both males and females present.
 Female ovaries have a short single row of oocytes on each end with two rows of oocytes in the middle.
 Their vulval body diam is slightly shorter than their post-vulval uterine sac with their vulva to anus difference measuring 3 times that of their tail length.
 Males are very similar to female morphology, with an arrangement of spermatocytes in double or triple rows.

 Distinguishing characteristics of P. alleni include a bluntly rounded labial region, lateral fields with four lines, subcylindrical tail with a terminus that is smooth and rounded.
 Their matrix code is: A1, B2, C2, D2, E3, F2, G2, H1, I3, J1, K1 which is determine using tabular and dichotomous keys based on their morphological characters.
 Their lateral fields, stylet length, excretory pore and vulva position, post-vulval uterine sac length and number of annuli on tail all serve as distinguishing factors between P. alleni and other closely related species P. flakkensis, P. neobrachyurus.

-Life Cycle & Reproduction
+Life cycle & reproduction

-Similar to all nematodes who are parasitic to plants, P. alleni have 6 stages within their life cycle: egg, juvenile 1-4, and adult.
+Similar to all nematodes who are parasitic to plants, P. alleni have 6 stages within their life cycle: egg, juvenile 1–4, and adult.
 Both males and females are required for reproduction to occur.
 Adult females lay eggs within the root, or in the soil near the root surface.
 These eggs can be laid singularly or in small groups.
 The first molt happens within the egg, so at the time of hatching, P. alleni juveniles are in their second juvenile stage (J2).
 They are able to enter the root and infect throughout all of their life stages, minus the egg and J1 stages, as they are not yet mobile.
 As a migratory endoparasite, these pests move freely throughout the root to feed and reproduce, destroying host cells and tissue as they move intracellularly.
 They remain vermiform throughout their life cycle, and can be found within the roots, or within soil after their host dies and can no longer support them.
-From egg to adult, the cycle is anywhere from 3-8 weeks, depending on temperature, moisture and other environmental conditions.
+From egg to adult, the cycle is anywhere from 3–8 weeks, depending on temperature, moisture and other environmental conditions.